nubenetes/awesome-kubernetes/docs/index.md

 - [thenewstack.io: Kubernetes Evolution: From Microservices to Batch Processing Powerhouse 🌟](https://thenewstack.io/kubernetes-evolution-from-microservices-to-batch-processing-powerhouse/)
 - [Software Deployment Best Practices in 2023](https://dzone.com/articles/software-deployment-best-practices) Explore the best software development practices that are the proven catalysts for innovation and growth.
 - [==DevOps-Books== 🌟](https://github.com/DevOps-Projects-Ideas/DevOps-Books)
+- [community.aws/kubernetes](https://community.aws/kubernetes) Kubernetes at AWS!
+Welcome to the hub for all things Kubernetes at AWS.

 ## Introduction
 - [Microservice Architecture.
 From Java EE To Cloud Native.
 Openshift VS Kubernetes](introduction.md)